-This week's inspiration Johan Rydberg CEO, Cleantech Östergötland
+This week's inspiration: Johan Rydberg, CEO, Cleantech Östergötland

 How many members are you now and what is your most important mission?

-"During the three years I have been active in the assignment, there is a positive movement, where sustainability issues are really on the lips and agendas of many, from individual companies to public sector actors.
-In recent years, we have clarified and are currently addressing three societal challenges and sectors: the construction and real estate sector, the logistics sector and industry, and the challenges they face in their transition work.
-These sectors have, with the help of funding from members and Region Östergötland, been staffed with cutting-edge expertise in each of the sectors.
-Here we see that knowledge is the single most important factor in creating the courage to drive change in the business you are in.
-Today, my three colleagues continuously support the required knowledge building, with the aim of generating rapid transformational power.
+During the three years I have been active in the assignment, a positive movement has been noticeable, where sustainability issues really are on many people's lips and agendas, from individual companies to actors within the public sector.
+In recent years, we have clarified and today address three societal challenges and sectors; the Construction and Real Estate sector, the Logistics sector, and Industry, and the challenges they face in their transition work.
+These sectors have, with the help of funding from members and Region Östergötland, been staffed with specialist expertise within each of the sectors.
+Here we notice that knowledge is the single most important factor in creating the courage to drive change in the business you are in.
+Today, my three colleagues continuously support the knowledge building that is required, with the goal of generating rapid transformation power.

 What is your biggest challenge as a member organization?